WilliamMakori/Dicee-iOS13/README.md

 ## The Goal

-The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
-This app will teach you a lot of important programming knowledge, while building a neat dice app.
+The goal of this project is to help me understand the core programming concepts that form the foundation of most apps I’ll build in the future.
+By creating this dice app, I’ll learn a lot of essential programming skills while building something fun and useful.

 ## What I created

-We’re going to make a Las Vegas dice app.
-You can make the die roll at the press of a button or by shaking your phone.
-With this app in your pocket, you’ll be fully set up to settle any score on the go!
+I’m going to make a Las Vegas dice app.
+I’ll make the die roll at the press of a button or by shaking my phone.
+With this app in my pocket, I’ll be fully set up to settle any score on the go!

 ## What I learned